-The Limiter Threshold will limit the output loudness under the selected threshold.
-This avoids loud portions of programs to be clipped unintentionally.
+The Limiter Threshold will limit the output loudness under the selected threshold This avoids unintentional clipping of loud portions of programs.
 If the input program loudness is over the Limiter Threshold, the ALC will reduce the loudness very quickly, in 1 millisecond.